-How we pay each other, how we store and exchange value and how we keep account of our monetary obligations are all changing.
+How we pay each other, how we store and exchange value and how we keep track of money are all changing.

 The evolution of money has always gone hand-in-hand with shifts in human history and civilisation.
 New forms of money will impact our social interactions, our work organisations and our political systems as well.

 My aim is for this site to cover these trends objectively, independently and in an accessible way.
-If you want tips on the next get-rich-quick scheme, this is the wrong place.
-If you’d like a big-picture look at key themes in money, hopefully we’ll have some articles of interest.